GST collections at Rs 1.05 lakh cr in Feb

 The GST revenues during the month of February from domestic transactions has shown a growth of 12 per cent over the same month last year "Taking into account the GST collected from import of goods, the total revenue during February, 2020 has increased by 8 per cent in comparison to the revenue during February, 2019," the statement said.

-During this month, the GST on import of goods has shown a negative growth of (-) 2 per cent as compared to February 2019, it added.
+During this month, the GST on import of goods has shown a negative growth of (-) 2 per cent as compared to February 2019, it added Meanwhile, Deloitte India Partner M S Mani said with the monthly collections now stabilising at over Rs 1 trillion per month, the GST authorities would now go all out to enhance the March collections so that the deficit is reduced to the extent possible.

+"These numbers indicate that the GST collections are becoming stable, with new changes like e-invoicing and new returns slated for next month, more stability is expected in future," he said EY Tax Partner Abhishek Jain said one possible significant reason linked to reasonable collections is the differential liabilities discharged by businesses in reference to the observations in GST Annual returns and audit for FY 2017-18, which was due in January 2020.

+PwC India Partner & Leader Indirect Tax Pratik Jain said while the GST collection again looks impressive considering the overall economic scenario, one will have to see how much of it is due to restriction and blockage of input credits which has been happening in the last three months or so "The issue of blockage of input credit from the backend (on account of alleged difference between credit claimed and that disclosed by vendors) is becoming a concern for the industry and the GST Council should look into this.
+Otherwise, we may see lower collections later, when the credit is actually utilized," Jain added..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)